The Most Beautiful Places in Illinois Feature Waterfalls, Stunning Vistas, and Wildflowers

 Wilmette

 Citydwellers may not realize that one of the “Seven Wonders of Illinois” sits right beneath our noses.
-The Bahá'í House of Worship nestled inside the northern Chicago neighborhood Wilmette is the oldest Bahá'í temple still standing and is open for all to enjoy.
+The Bahá'í House of Worship, nestled inside the northern Chicago suburb of Wilmette, is the oldest Bahá'í temple still standing and is open for all to enjoy.
 The impressive structure took 50 years to complete, incorporating meticulous detail and architectural elements in groupings of nine, a number that symbolizes “perfection” in the Bahá'í faith.
 As a result, the buildings and surrounding gardens fosters an ethos of oneness and peace.
-In the fall and winter months, the temple welcomes visitors to come and revel in its grandeur—who knows, you might even get in touch with your inner spirituality along the way.
+In the spring and summer months, the temple welcomes visitors to come and revel in its grandeur—who knows, you might even get in touch with your inner spirituality along the way.

 Great Rivers National Scenic Byway